Treatments for Stroke

 Advanced Treatment Options at Miami Valley Hospital

 While tPA is the most common form of treatment for ischemic stroke, some patients at Good Samaritan Hospital require advanced options.
-Endovascular stroke rescue procedures such as intra-arterial catheter reperfusion, the Solitaire revascularization device and 5Max™ ACE clot removal device are available around the clock at Miami Valley Hospital.
+Endovascular stroke rescue procedures such as intra-arterial catheter reperfusion, the Solitaire revascularization device and 5Max™ ACE clot removal device are available around the clock at Miami Valley Hospital, recognized as an industry leader in complex stroke care and certified as a Comprehensive Stroke Center by The Joint Commission.
 Patients are transferred from Good Samaritan to Miami Valley via CareFlight Air and Mobile Services.

 Treatments for Hemorrhagic Stroke